PhantomPhixer/Jamfconnect-to-Office-/README.md

 all done in a few seconds before the user opens Outlook.
 If you really need to be sure throw a cover screen, depnotify or jamf helper, up until the profiles have deployed.
+I have included two simple scripts to do this. ensure the jamf helper script runs before anything else and the profile-deployed runs after anything else.